Stay Safe MN

 - Cover your coughs and sneezes with your elbow or sleeve, or a tissue and then throw the tissue in the trash and wash your hands afterwards.

 - Avoid enclosed spaces with groups of people, where the virus can linger in the air for long periods of time.

 - Stay six feet away from others.

-- Wash your hands often with soap and water for 20 seconds, especially after going to the bathroom or before eating.
+- Wash your hands often with soap and water for 20 seconds.
 If soap and water are not readily available, use an alcohol-based hand sanitizer that contains at least 60% alcohol.

 - Avoid touching your face – especially your eyes, nose and mouth – with unwashed hands.

 - Keep up-to-date - guidance is available from the Department of Health.